razerdp/BasePopup/README_V2_EN.md

 **Support is no longer supported in version 2.2.2, it is recommended that you upgrade to AndroidX as soon as possible.**

-**Based on version 2.2.2, BasePopup will no longer support for SupportLibrary**, and BasePopup recommends that you migrate to AndroidX as soon as possible.

  - **Release：** `implementation 'com.github.razerdp:BasePopup:{$latestVersion}'`
  - **Candy：** `implementation 'com.github.razerdp:BasePopup_Candy:{$latestVersion}'`